 This patent identifies pages that rank well for certain queries and looks at the quality of those pages.
-If a threshold amount of those ranking pages are low-quality pages, the search engine might use an alternative query to find the second set of search results that include pages from high-quality sites.
+If a threshold amount of those ranking pages is low-quality, the search engine might use an alternative query to find the second set of search results that include pages from high-quality sites.
 Those search results from the first query might then be merged with the results from the alternative query, with the pages from the low-quality sites removed so that the search results include a greater percentage of pages from high-quality sites.

 Google sets a fairly high bar with search results, telling us in the description of this new patent:

-Internet search engines aim to identify resources, e.g., web pages, images, text documents, multimedia content, e.g., videos, that are relevant to a user’s information needs and to present information about the resources in a manner that is most useful to the user.
+Internet search engines aim to identify resources, e.g., web pages, images, text documents, multimedia content, e.g., videos relevant to a user’s information needs, and present information about the resources in a manner that is most useful to the user.